craigthings/alpha-jpeg/README.md

 Alpha JPEG methods accept an optional options object.
 The options are:

-**renderer** (default: "svg") _String_
- > Set this option to "svg" to have the loader render the image into an SVG DOM element.
-Set it to "canvas" to render the image into a canvas DOM element.

  **pixelRatio** (default: 1) _Number_
  > This option increases the pixel density of the image.
 If your asset is, for example, targeting an iPhone 5 and your Alpha JPEG is exported at retina resolution, you'll probably want to set this to "2".